top of page

 • Lift your bike about 6” off the ground and drop it evenly while *listening*

-After completing your ABC, the Drop Test is a quick way to identify any additional problems.
-This is a listening exercise - you are listening for any odd rattles or clunks that may identify a loose headset, axle, frame linkage, etc.
+After completing your Quick ABCD Bike Check, the Drop Test is a quick way to identify any additional problems.
+This is a listening exercise—you listen for any odd rattles or clunks that may indicate a loose headset, axle, frame linkage, etc.

 My best piece of advice is to get familiar with what your bike should sound like - a relatively quiet landing (minus any chatter from your chain).

-If you’re unsure of anything mentioned above, book a Private Lesson to not only progress your skills but to build a deeper understanding and relationship with your mountain bike.
+If you’re unsure of anything mentioned above, book a Private Lesson to progress your skills and build a deeper understanding and relationship with your mountain bike.
 We begin every lesson with an ABC*D bike check with our students to help them learn and empower them to be confident with their bikes.

 bottom of page